montagestudio/firefly/deploy/README.md

 Firefly deployment
 ==================

-To go from zero-to-images run `./build/setup.sh`.
+To go from zero-to-images run `./deploy/build/setup.sh`.
 This will install `packer` and `tugboat` in the .deploy directory.
+To use packer and tugboat you will need to setup the environemnt and the best way to do it is to do `source ./deploy/build/env.sh`.
+You can then run tugboat or packer.
+I order to ssh into the images you will need to insert your public key in ./deploy/files/authorized_keys.

+To build all the images for deployment on Digital Ocean run `./deploy/build/images.sh`

 ## Directories